Litauen/docs.bannerlordmodding.lt/modding/mbsubmodulebase.md

 OnGameLoaded|(Fifth) Starts when the game finishes loading.
 Called only after loading a save OnNewGameCreated|Starts when a new Campaign or Sandbox game is created.
 OnCampaignStart|Starts when you press the Campaign Button on the main screen.
 Called once any game mode is started OnGameInitializationFinished|(Last) Starts after the game finishes initializing.
-Called once the initialization for a game mode has finished
+Called once the initialization for a game mode has finished.
+Called on new game and loaded game.
 OnAfterGameInitializationFinished|
 DoLoading|Called seemingly as loading is ending, not entirely sure of this one OnGameEnd|Called on exiting out of a mission/campaign